ker0olos/fable/README.md

 tell discord to add custom prefixes to "slash" commands instead of "/" for all bots.

-> How are you keeping Fable free?
+> How/why are you keeping Fable free?

-We're using serverless for the servers and the database, which is much cheaper to maintain.
-If it ever starts hurting our wallet, we'll have to actively ask for support, but no one is getting special rewards for donations, worst-case we'll have to offer cosmetics; tl;dr Fable will always remain 100% free.
+We're using serverless for the servers and the database, which is much cheaper to maintain right now.

+If things get out of hand we'll rate limit big servers for something like 1M command calls per month.
+So most people won't be affected, only big server owners will be required to cover for what "their" server costs us (their portion of the bill), we'll keep covering the bill for small servers with less activity.

+TL;DR Fable will always remain 100% free-to-play to the players.

+Alternatively, you can donate to a dev member account directly if you want (not Fable itself), Obviously, you won't be getting special rewards for those donations.
+We're not shameless to take money for IPs we don't own, even if was legal, which I doubt it is.

 ## Credits